 On this page:

-Safe and environmentally responsible Australian offshore petroleum and greenhouse gas storage industries.
+Safe and environmentally responsible Australian offshore energy and greenhouse gas storage industries

 To independently and professionally regulate offshore safety, integrity and environmental management.